rust-lang/rfcs/text/0000-stabilize-marker-freeze.md

 # Summary
 [summary]: #summary

-Stabilize `core::marker::Freeze` in trait bounds.
+- Stabilize `core::marker::Freeze` in trait bounds.
+	- Rename `core::marker::Freeze` to `core::marker::ShallowImmutable`.
+This proposition is tentative, the RFC will keep on using the historical `core::marker::Freeze` name.
+	- Provide a marker type to opt out of `core::marker::Freeze` for the most semver-conscious maintainers.
+Tentatively named `core::marker::PhantomNotFreeze` (or `core::marker::PhantomNotShallowImmutable` to go with the proposed rename)

 # Motivation
 [motivation]: #motivation